Warp Drives and Closed Timelike Curves: Introduction

+To our knowledge, \cite{Everett_1996} was the first to argue that warp drives can be used to construct closed timelike curves in the fashion described above; see also a summary in \cite{Lobo_2010}.
+While this work serves as a clear and useful proof of principle, it has several shortcomings, which we would like to highlight – and resolve – in this paper.

+First, as the traveller moves from $S$ to $S'$, they must also change their reference frame.
+The reason is that if they stayed in the reference frame of $S$, they must still move towards the future of $S$ (i.e. towards increasing values of $t$), so time travel would be impossible.

+There is something seemingly `magical' about the frame transition from $S$ to $S'$; before the transition, even if the traveller moved at arbitrarily high speeds, $v\to\infty$, they still could never move back in time.
+However, once they land on the space station at rest in $S'$, and a Lorentz transformation is performed, travel to the past suddenly becomes possible.

+In this paper, we will provide a concrete warp drive metric that takes this `landing' into account, and therefore makes this `magical' part precise.
+One issue that we will have to overcome is that warp drives, as previously formulated, reside fully within a single reference frame from beginning to end, and thus do not allow such rest frame transitions to occur.
+Of course, this is not an issue if one is travelling within the warp bubble in a spaceship; they can simply accelerate using the spaceship's rockets to facilitate the landing on the moving target.
+However, this does introduce a significant conceptual hurdle, namely that it is impossible to create a closed timelike \emph{geodesic} using a warp drive alone.

+A closed timelike \emph{curve} can be constructed, for example with rocket propulsion or perhaps some sort of conveyor belt, but it will not be a \emph{geodesic} – meaning that it is not a feature of the spacetime itself, but requires external forces to work.
+Furthermore, including external acceleration will considerably complicate the theoretical and mathematical analysis; we cannot simply write down a metric that will contain a closed timelike curve, we would have to consider the external acceleration separately.
+To resolve this issue, we will generalise the warp drive metric such that it is inherently capable of changing frames as needed.

-Secondly, the warp drives used were non-compact Alcubierre drives, meaning the two warp drives overlapped.
-It was simply assumed that this overlapping was negligible, leaving the geodesics inside the two warp drives unaffected.
-Thirdly, the calculation's purpose was only to demonstrate the principle that CTCs can arise in double warp drive spacetimes, and as such it was not performed with complete rigour, with many quantities assumed negligible.
+The second issue is that the usual warp drives are non-compact, meaning that the two warp drives – one from $S$ to $S'$, another from $S'$ back to $S$ – overlap.
+In previous work, it was simply assumed that this overlapping was negligible, leaving the geodesics inside the two warp drives unaffected.
+In this paper we will make this construction more precise and explicit by introducing \emph{compact} warp drives, which do not overlap with each other.

-This may seem like nit-picking.
-However, since we are very much in the realm of ``suspect'' physics, with closed timelike curves lurking nearby, it is vital to be as rigorous as possible.
-The rest frame transition is in a sense the tool that is used to ``turn'' superluminal travel into time travel, and as such, we must take great care when dealing with it.

-The closed timelike curve in our double warp drive spacetime should be a geodesic everywhere, to avoid the necessity for some unspecified form of artificial propulsion.
-A Natário warp drive will not by itself allow for this, as we shall show shortly.
-Therefore, in Section \ref{Sec: Making CTC}, we present an explicit metric describing a double warp drive spacetime which contains a closed timelike \emph{geodesic}.
-The two warp drives do not overlap at all, so there is no assumption that the interference is insignificant.
-This gives a much more solid foundation to the widely-held belief that faster-than-light travel allows for time travel\footnote{Of course, the existence of CTCs may lead to time travel paradoxes \cite{Shoshany_2019,ShoshanyHauser,ShoshanyWogan,ShoshanyStober}, but we leave the treatment of any potential paradoxes in the double warp drive spacetime to future work.}.